 A program fee is charged to all students enrolling in a departmental program.
-Once the student registers for the appropriate SA course number, the Bursar bills the fee via the normal student billing process.
+Once the student registers for the appropriate SA course number, the Bursar bills the fee on the normal student billing.
 The program fee is then transferred to the department to cover the expenses associated with the program.
-The program fee is based on the approved program budget and varies by program depending upon the expenses that must be covered.
+The program fee varies by program depending upon the expenses that must be covered.